Citizenship ceremonies

 Ceremonies take about 90 minutes.
 Doors open for registration 45 minutes before the ceremony starts.

-We recommend smart casual for citizenship ceremonies.
+We recommend smart casual dress code for citizenship ceremonies.
 You’re also welcome to wear clothing that celebrates your culture and heritage.

 All new citizens over the age of 18 are eligible to enrol to vote.
 Enrolment allows new citizens to vote at Commonwealth, state and local council elections.

 Voting at Commonwealth, state and local council elections is compulsory and there are fines for not voting without a valid excuse.
-You can find out more information on the Australian Electoral Commission website.
+You can find out more information about how to enrol and vote on the Australian Electoral Commission website.

 Will Darebin now hold citizenship ceremonies on January 26?

-No. In 2017, Darebin resolved to no longer hold citizenship ceremonies on 26 January, acknowledging that this day marks the beginning of the British invasion of Aboriginal and Torres Strait Islander lands and the oppression of Aboriginal and Torres Strait Islander people.
+No. In 2017, Darebin resolved to no longer hold citizenship ceremonies on 26 January.
+This is an acknowledgment that this day marks the beginning of the British invasion of Aboriginal and Torres Strait Islander lands and the oppression of Aboriginal and Torres Strait Islander people.

 Find out more about our decision on 26 January.